dlanza1/ExDeMon/doc/users-manual/metrics-schema.md

 metrics.schema.<schema-id>.value.CPUName.regex = The CPU name is (.*)
 ```

-In this case, three metrics will be generated per JSON document (as many as attributes for values).
-Generated metrics will be (if aliases are not used):
+In this case, three metrics will be generated per JSON document (as many as values).
+Generated metrics will be:
-* Metric with timestamp "2017-11-01T10:29:14+02:00", value 295.13 and attributes:
-  * headers.hostname = "host-1234.cern.ch"
-  * $value = "CPUUsage"
-* Metric with timestamp "2017-11-01T10:29:14+02:00", value true and attributes:
-  * headers.hostname = "host-1234.cern.ch"
-  * $value = "IsWriteActive"
-* Metric with timestamp "2017-11-01T10:29:14+02:00", value "Intel Core i8" and attributes:
-  * headers.hostname = "host-1234.cern.ch"
-  * $value = "CPUName"

 If aliases are used:
 * Metric with timestamp "2017-11-01T10:29:14+02:00", value 295.13 and attributes:
   * hostname = "host-1234.cern.ch"